wooga/etest/README.md

 etest is a lightweight, convention-over-configuration test framework for Erlang.

-* etest expects an Erlang application / rebar-compatible directory structure with the following top level directories: _src_, _deps_, _ebin_ and _test_.
+* etest expects an Erlang application / rebar3-compatible directory structure with the following top level directories: `src`,  and `test`.

 * Test module file names end with `_test.erl` ending and test case function names should start with `test_`.